LBHackney-IT/API-Playbook/docs/first_end_point_postgres.md

 The video below will go through the following steps:

-- Creating a repository using Hackney’s Base API template
+- Creating a repository using Hackney’s Base API template.
-- Using our Renamer Script to rename the repository
+- Using our Renamer Script to rename the repository.
-- Setting up your object
+- Setting up your object.
-- Get by ID endpoint with TDD
+- Get by ID endpoint with TDD.
-- POST endpoint with TDD
+- POST endpoint with TDD.
-- PATCH endpoint with TDD
+- PATCH endpoint with TDD.
-- Authentication & Security
+- Authentication & Security.
-- How to deploy your endpoint to AWS
+- How to deploy your endpoint to AWS.

 ##  Video Tutorial
 Note: To go back a forth between the videos please use the playlist button available